Taste the Difference!

 Available July through August

-Our vineyard has two types of vines, the Hayward kiwi variety from New Zealand which you most commonly find in grocery stores, and it’s cousin, the “Saanichton-12” variety, originating just across the inlet from us on Vancouver Island, BC.
-Both are heavy producers of large, sweet, flavorful fruit.
-The Saanichton ripens a little earlier than Hayward and is a bit more cold hardy.
+Our vineyard has three types of vines, the “Hayward” kiwi variety from New Zealand which you most commonly find in grocery stores, it’s cousin, the “Saanichton-12” variety, originating just across the inlet from us on Vancouver Island, BC, and the self-fertile “Jenny” hybrid.
+All are heavy producers of large, sweet, flavorful fruit.
+Jenny and Saanichton ripen a little earlier than Hayward and are a bit more cold-hardy.